niallkennedy/WordPress-Email-Shortcode/readme.txt

 Tested up to: 3.2
 Stable tag: 1.0

-Share a plugin in your post or page without outputting directly to markup.
+Share an email address in your post or page without outputting directly to markup.

 == Description ==